artcom/openhab-three-state-switch/README.md

-# Three state switch widget
+# Three state switch widget for HABpanel

 A widget with three states to give users more feedback about long-lasting processes.